 Only publicly funded event records as indicated by the purchaser code are included for 2025/26.
 Publicly funded purchaser codes are 34 MoH funded, 35 DHB funded or 20 Overseas resident eligible for public hospital funded health care.
 Therefore, an event record will be excluded if it has a purchaser code, which is NOT 20, 34 or 35.

+Where event records are excluded because the purchaser code is NOT 20, 34 or 35 (ie, is 06, 17, 19, 33, 55, 98, A0) these event records will be allocated a purchase unit of ‘EXCLU’ and will then be processed through the exclusion rules and allocated an excluded purchase unit where the event meets one of the exclusions rules.
+Where the ‘EXCLU’ event records do not meet any of the specified exclusion rules the event records will be allocated a non-casemix purchase unit derived from the health speciality code as per 5.4 Mapping of Health Specialty Codes to Excluded Purchase Units.

 Publicly Funded Agencies

 The agencies listed here have been identified as the providers through which the Ministry of Health, Health NZ and Districts will monitor publicly funded agreements.
 Only NMDS event records with an agency from the following list will be allocated a publicly funded purchase unit.
 All other event records will be excluded.
 Inclusion in the casemix environment requires a combination of agency code as in the following table and facility code as in 5.2.40.

+Where event records have funding agency 1237 ACC - direct purchase these event records will be allocated a purchase unit ‘EXCLU’ and will then be processed through the exclusion rules and allocated an excluded purchase unit where the event meets one of the exclusions rules.
+Where the ‘EXCLU’ event records do not meet any of the specified exclusion rules the event records will be allocated a non-casemix purchase unit derived from the health speciality code as per 5.4 Mapping of Health Specialty Codes to Non-Casemix Purchase Units.